10 Health Benefits of Meditation

 Ever hear the saying “happy people live longer?”
 Although happiness alone might not be enough to extend your lifespan, studies show that happy people are healthier.
 And that’s good news for those who meditate, because meditation can actually make you happier.

-Meditation isn’t a magic bullet, but it’s one way you can better your health starting today.
-At SHYFT at Mile High, we offer a range of classes and events so you can make meditation and mindfulness a part of your lifestyle.
-Check out our class schedule and join us – no need to pre-register!
+Meditation isn’t a magic bullet but it’s one way you can better your health starting today.
+At SHYFT at Mile High, we’re offering online classes on our Facebook and YouTube channels so you can make meditation and mindfulness a part of your lifestyle.
+Check them out today!